johnyob/omniml/tex/popl26-author-response-draft.md

 and Brachthaüser, 2025] go impressively far in this direction: they avoid backtracking and share a lot of common work between the different possibilities, but still explore the whole space, at the cost of a worst-case blow up.
-We favor implementations that fail if the solution is not propagated by unification, then solving constraints locally but just looking at the toplevel shape of one constraint at a time.
-However, capturing this notion of being "known" rather than "guessed by luck or backtracking" at the level of the semantics is very difficult, and this is the key contribution of our unicity conditions.
+Instead we ask that disambiguation information be known from the rest of the constraint, with no need for exhaustive search, so constraint-solving remains efficient.
+However, capturing this notion of being "known" rather than "guessed by luck or backtracking" at the level of the declarative semantics is very difficult, and this is the key contribution of our unicity conditions.

-Finally, we certainly agree that MLF is a promising way to handle polymorphism: it does better than semi-explicit polymorphism as in OCaml, but to our knowledge no one knows how to scale MLF to the full set of feature that OCaml contains so adopting MLF there is not an option for now.
-But MLF does not deal with type-based disambiguation or in general static overloading, so it does not answer the research problem of our paper.
+Finally, we certainly agree that MLF is a promising way to handle
+polymorphism: it does better than semi-explicit polymorphism as in OCaml, but to our knowledge no one knows how to scale MLF to the full set of feature that OCaml contains, so adopting MLF there is not an option for now.
+In the context of our work, MLF does not deal with type-based disambiguation or in general static overloading, so it does not answer our research question.

 ## 3. Revision plan